 Note that all values are fully dynamic and will recalculate when you supply a new start value.

-Also note that you are free to hard code any value you like.
-For example, I can easily hard code the month value in the first example to be 15 and generate a series of dates that are one month apart, always on the 15th of the month.
+Also note that you're free to hard code any value you like.
+For example, I can easily hard code the day value in the first example to be "15" and generate a series of dates that are one month apart, always on the 15th of the month.

 The Excel DATE function creates a valid date from individual year, month, and day components.
 The DATE function is useful for assembling dates that need to change dynamically based on other values in a worksheet.